thingsdb/ThingsDocs/v0/content/thingsdb-api/new_token.md

 ---
 title: "new_token"
-weight: 179
+weight: 180
 ---

 Adds a new token for a given user.
-An optional expiration time may be given after which the token cannot be used anymore.
+An optional expiration time may be given; after this time the token cannot be used anymore.
 Use [del_expired](../../thingsdb-api/del_expired) to cleanup expired tokens.
 The expiration time may be given as a UNIX time-stamp in seconds or a date/time string.